mattw200/gemstone-profiler-logger/README.md

    As well as printing the header row of the results to follow, it also provides information on the platform and confirms the PMC event selection (they are read back from hardware).
-An example of the output of this program is found in the 'header.example' file.
+An example of the output of this program is found in the `header.example` file.
 Each PMC column heading looks like:
    CPU 0 (id:0x07) cntr 3 (0x04)
    - CPU 0: means it is CPU 0.
    - (id:0x07): identifies the type of CPU (e.g. Cortex-A7 in this case).
 The